 The new parameters

-In order to more accurately determine ideal picking dates Ruinart have a sort of in-house Réseau Maturité.
+In order to more accurately determine ideal picking dates, Ruinart has a sort of in-house Réseau Maturité.
 They are testing more plots and tracking a wider range of parameters, a number of these being more difficult to measure and require Ruinart to support cutting-edge research.
-Amongst these new parameters are yeast assimilate nitrogen (essential for successful fermentation) berry colour (particularly hue angle) berry aromatic profile and anthocyans, flavour precursors and glycosides.
+Amongst these new parameters is yeast assimilate nitrogen (essential for successful fermentation) berry colour (particularly hue angle) berry aromatic profile and anthocyanins, flavour precursors and glycosides.